guillaumetch/solana-web-standard/README.md

       Submit issues or pull requests to improve the document.

       Discuss enhancements in the repository's issues tab.

+## 🤝 Contributing
+We welcome contributions to improve the Solana Web Standard Whitepaper!
+Here’s how you can help:

+Fork this repository and create your own branch.

+Make your improvements (whitepaper content, diagrams, or specs).

+Commit and push your changes.

+Open a Pull Request (PR) against the main branch of this repository.

+All contributions are covered under the AGPL-3.0 license, ensuring that improvements are shared openly with the community.
+For more details, see the [CONTRIBUTING](./CONTRIBUTING.md) file.

 ## 📜 License
 This whitepaper and the Solana Web Standard framework are licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.